alecfei/sentiment-analysis-climate-change/README.md

 *Alternatively, the author found an useful python library - **snscrape** - that can efficiently scrape tweets posted in relate to Irish weather from 2018-01-01 to 2023-05-01.
 However, the data collected were too small (see in ***sample folder***).
 Therefore, the topic was expanded to the weather globally.*

 *Through experimenting, the "#weather" topic turned out to be too general.
 The retrieval of the tweets was extremely time-consuming.
-As a result, we narrowed down to **#global warming** and made some adjustments when scraping data, such as setting limitation on the number of tweets being collected (see in ***smaple folder***).
+As a result, we narrowed down to **#global warming** and made some adjustments when scraping data, such as setting limitation on the number of tweets being collected (see in ***sample folder***).
 However, besides the duplicating issue, one fatal issue was the continuity of the timestamp which would seriously affect our analysis.
 To ensure the validity of the research, the author downloaded a dataset about climate change from Kaggle instead.*

 ### Download data and modify